spences10/twitter-bot-bootstrap/README.md

 ## Node dependencies

-Before configuring the bot we'll need to install the dependencies, from the terminal enter:
+Before configuring the bot we'll need to install the dependencies, cd into the project folder with `cd tw*` this will move you to `:~/workspace/twitter-bot-bootstrap (master) $ ` from the terminal enter:

 ```
 $ npm install
 ```

-Then cd into your new folder. `cd tw*` will move you to `:~/workspace/twitter-bot-bootstrap (master) $ `.
-From here you can configure the bot.
+This will install all the dependencies listed in the `package.json` file.
+Now you can configure the bot.
 From the terminal enter:

 ```
 $ npm init